cylc/cylc-flow/index.md

 title: a workflow engine
 ---

-**Cylc (*"silk"*) is a workflow engine** - it orchestrates complex distributed **suites** of interdependent **tasks**.
-As well as ordinary workflows it handles *continuous (ongoing) workflows of cycling tasks* (for weather and climate forecasting, for example) with no hard boundaries between cycles: the workflow is continually generated on the fly as the suite runs.
+**Cylc (*"silk"*) is a workflow engine for cycling systems** - it orchestrates complex distributed **suites** of interdependent **cycling tasks**.
+There are several reasons why jobs might need to be cycled:

+ * In real time environmental forecasting systems, a new forecast may be initiated at regular intervals as new real time data comes in.

+ * Batch scheduler queue limits may require that single long jobs be split into many smaller runs with incremental processing of associated inputs and outputs.

 Cylc was originally developed for operational environmental forecasting at [NIWA](http://www.niwa.co.nz) by [Dr Hilary